Cyp9715/Azure-CognitiveServices-example/README.md

 although only microsoft, google api are implemented.

-I don't delete the repository because we want to help people who use it.
+I don't delete the repository because want to help people who use it.